panalexeu/horchunk/README.md

 where $i$ is the number of sentences.

-The chunking forming logic described above is depicted in figure 1-2.
+The chunking logic described above is depicted in Figures 1–2.

 ![fig_1](./images/chunking_1.png)